Copper finds a way to tell me which curtains

 Many Christian literalists, even those brazen enough to study the NKJV, claim their Bibles contain word-for-word literal translations of the Hebrew and Greek.
 But that is literally impossible.
 One word in Hebrew often requires an entire sentence in English, as a two-word sentence in French—je t'aime—requires three words in English: "I love you."
 Such a translation is called by some "phrase-by-phrase," acknowledging the grammatical differences between languages, and it is no better or worse than word-for-word.
 In fact, both are necessary in good translations.

 But language should not be flattened into definitions and grammar.
 When it is, we are left wondering if a curtain should be drawn with a pencil or drawn closed by a hand.
 Both meanings of drawn are literally correct, but the contexts of culture and situation inform the meaning of the word.

 All languages are filled with figurative phrases in their prose and poetry that are easily lost in translation when translators and readers are unfamiliar with foreign cultures.
 "Love" is represented by a heart in English, but ancient Israelites might have used a lotus instead.
-Likewise, seventeenth-century British islanders declared love with spoons, whereas spooning has a totally different meaning to Westerners today.
+Likewise, King James's seventeenth-century British subjects declared love with spoons, whereas spooning has a totally different meaning to Westerners today.